 3. Real Estate Sales Agents

 When searching for properties, I often see listings which describe a property as a “perfect investment opportunity” for the astute buyer.
 Says who?
 Sales Agents are there to sell a property on behalf of a vendor, so they are certainly not in a position to determine if a property is going to be a good investment for a buyer.
-In fact, it is highly unlikely that a Sales Agent would be asking enough questions to understand what a buyer’s property investment objectives area, what their risk profile may be or what property investment strategy they are utilising.
+In fact, it is highly unlikely that a Sales Agent would be asking enough questions to understand what a buyer’s property investment objectives area, what their risk profile may be or what property investment strategy they are utilizing.

 Just because a property is well maintained, or low maintenance, does not automatically qualify it as a good investment.
 There is far more that goes into the selection of a suitable investment opportunity than what a Sales Agent is likely to provide, so avoid falling into the trap of relying on information from Sales Agents.